Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneExplorerAddFeed`: Menu option in the Add Other menu which is displayed when the Add Other button is clicked, adds a Live Feed item to the scene
 - `sceneExplorerAddFolder`: Tooltip displayed when mouse is hovered over the Add Folder button in the scene explorer tab
 - `sceneExplorerViewShedDefaultName`: Default name of new View Sheds when they are added to the scene
+- `sceneExplorerFilterBoxDefaultName`: The default name when a new box filter is added
+- `sceneExplorerFilterSphereDefaultName`: The default name when a new sphere filter is added
+- `sceneExplorerFilterCylinderDefaultName`: The default name when a new cylinder filter is added
 - `sceneExplorerEditName`: Menu option when right-clicking on an item in the Scene Explorer, allows user to change the name of the item
 - `sceneExplorerUseProjection`: Menu option when right-clicking on an item in the Scene Explorer, changes the current SRID to that of the selected scene item
 - `sceneExplorerMoveTo`: Menu option when right-clicking on an item in the Scene Explorer, moves the camera to the location of the selected item